Investing Taxes in Canada

 Track your ACB from day one

 Your broker will not calculate ACB for you.
 Use adjustedcostbase.ca or a spreadsheet and update it with every purchase, reinvested distribution, and return-of-capital event.
 Reconstructing it years later from old statements is time-consuming and error-prone.
+Start tracking immediately and it takes minutes per year.

 Brokers for Canadian investors